Areas of Expertise

 - Methods (behavioral experiments; functional MRI; response accuracy; data triangulation)

-His work has been published in the Proceedings of the National Academy of Sciences, the Journal of Experimental Psychology: General, the Journal of Consumer Research, the Journal of Consumer Psychology, and the Journal of Marketing Research, among other academic journals.
+His work has been published in the Proceedings of the National Academy of Sciences, the Journal of Experimental Psychology: General, the Journal of Consumer Research, the Journal of Marketing Research, and the Journal of Consumer Psychology, among other leading academic journals.
 The American Marketing Association has recognized him with the Consumer Behavior Rising Star Award.
 For his consumer neuroscience work, Martin Reimann received the Young Contributor Award of the Society for Consumer Psychology.
+In 2018, Martin won the SPSP International Social Cognition Network's Best Paper of the Year Award for his work on "Experience Theory."

-Google Inc., the Marketing Science Institute, the National Institutes of Health, and SAP’s founder Hasso Plattner have generously funded Martin's work.
-Martin founded the Journal of Neuroscience, Psychology, and Economics (JNPE), a quarterly publication of the American Psychological Association.
-JNPE celebrates its tenth anniversary.
+Google Inc., the Marketing Science Institute, the National Science Foundation, the National Institutes of Health, and SAP’s founder Hasso Plattner have generously funded Martin's work.
+Martin founded the Journal of Neuroscience, Psychology, and Economics (JNPE) in 2007, a quarterly publication of the American Psychological Association that was recently ranked 16th out of 64 major economics journals (with Econometrica ranked 1st).

 Pol, Gratiana, Martin Reimann, and C. W. Park, “The motivational power of beauty: How visually attractive products drive behavioral effort in consumers.”